gamemann/GitHub-Follow-Bot/README.md

 pip3 install aiohttp
 ```

+## My Motives
+A few months ago, I discovered a few GitHub users following over 100K users who were obviously using bots.
+At first I was shocked because I thought GitHub was against massive following users, but after reading more into it, it appears they don't mind.
+This had me thinking what if I started following random users as well.
+Some of these users had a single GitHub.io project that received a lot of attention and I'd assume it's from all the users they were following.
+I decided to try this.
+I wanted to see if it'd help me connect with other developers and it certainly did/has!
+Personally, I haven't used a bot to achieve this, I was actually going through lists of followers from other accounts and following random users.
+As you'd expect, this completely cluttered my home page, but it also allowed me to discover new projects which was neat in my opinion.

+While this is technically 'spam', the good thing I've noticed is it certainly doesn't impact the user I'm followiing much other than adding a single line in their home page stating I'm following them (or them receiving an email stating this if they have that on).
+Though, I could see this becoming annoying if many people/bots started doing it (perhaps GitHub could add a user setting that has a maximum following count of a user who can follow them or receive notifications when the user follows).

+I actually think it's neat this is allowed so far because it allows others to discover your projects.
+Since I have quite a few networking projects on this account, I've had some people reach out who I followed stating they found my projects neat because they aren't into that field.

+I also wouldn't support empty profiles made just for the purpose of mass following.

+## USE AT YOUR OWN RISK
+Even though it appears GitHub doesn't mind users massive following others (which I again, support), this is still considered a spam tactic.
+Therefore, please use this tool at your own risk.
+I'm not even going to be using it myself because I do enjoy manually following users.
+I made this project to learn more about Python.

+## Settings
+Inside of the web interface, a settings model should be visible.
+The following settings should be inserted.

+* **enabled** - Whether to enable the bot or not (should be "1" or "0").
+* **max_scan_users** - The maximum users to parse at once before waiting for scan time.
+* **wait_time_follow_min** - The minimum number of seconds to wait after following or unfollowing a user.
+* **wait_time_follow_max** - The maximum number of seconds to wait after following or unfollowing a user.
+* **wait_time_list_min** - The minimum number of seconds to wait after parsing a user's followers page.
+* **wait_time_list_max** - The maximum number of seconds to wait after parsing a user's followers page.
+* **scan_time_min** - The minimum number of seconds to wait after parsing a batch of users.
+* **scan_time_max** - The maximum number of seconds to wait after parsing a batch of users.
+* **follow** - Whether to follow users or not (should be "1" or "0").
+* **verbose** - Verbose level for stdout (see levels below).
+1. \+ Notification when a target user follows another user.
+1. \+ Notification when a target user unfollows a user due to being on the follower list or purge.
+1. \+ Notification when users are automatically created from follow spread.
+* **user_agent** - The User Agent used to connect to the GitHub API.
+* **seed** - Whether to seed (add any existing user's followers to the user list).
+* **seed_min_free** - If above 0 and seeding is enabled, seeding will only occur when the amount of new users (users who haven't been followed by any target users) is below this value.

 ## Installation
 Installation should be performed like a regular Django application.
 This application uses SQLite as the database.
 You can read more about Django [here](https://docs.djangoproject.com/en/4.0/intro/tutorial01/).
 I would recommend the following commands.